ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

   1. In group **Tools**, subgroup *Interpreter* comes first.
   3. In group **Resources**, in subgroups *Websites*, *Documentation* and *Quick-start guides*, official ones comes first.
 - Each item should follow rules:
  1. First comes the name of item which in the same time is a link to home page.
-If there is not home page, the forum thread.
-If there is no forum thread the download page of that item.
+If there is not home page, the link of forum thread of that item.
+If there is no forum thread, the link of download page of that item.
  2. After should go `-` sign.
  3. After should go short, clear, concise, and non-promotional description.
 Descriptions should follow the link, on the same line.
  4. If the item has a thread in the forum, or any other related links, they should be in the last sentence of description.
 Like this - Forum thread: [link](http://link) .